One Young Mind, Infinite Potential

 Did you know that your child is born with about 100 billion neurons and they must be connected to each other in order to successfully transmit information to the body?

 The secret: these neurons need to make their connections upon birth right up to the age of five years old, as after which, many of these untapped neurons will simply fade away.
 Scientific evidence also suggests that if the brain does not receive appropriate stimulation during this critical window, it is very difficult for the brain to rewire itself at a later time.
 Therefore, we are looking at a critical window in determining how their brain grows and develops.

 Stimulate Right Brain or Left Brain?

-Stimulation to the whole brain is important.
+Stimulation of the whole brain is important.
 The right brain controls your child’s spatial abilities, visual imagery, ability to recognize faces and music while the left brain is largely responsible for your child’s language, math and logical thinking.
 The brain’s right and left hemispheres are designed to work together to process and relay information.
-Hence, as parents we should always ensure that our child is stimulated in both sides of the brain for him/her to achieve the highest potential.
+Hence, as parents, we should always ensure that our child is stimulated on both sides of the brain for him/her to achieve the highest potential.

 Brain Stimulation Exercises

 |People who have a well-developed left brain are usually logical, rational and analytical.